-- What are purposes and objectives for the Annual Report to Shareholders?.
+- What are the purposes and objectives for the Annual Report to Shareholders?.

-- Why does the annual report include an Opening Letter from the Chairman or CEO to shareholders?
+- Why does the annual report include an opening letter to shareholders from the Chairman or CEO?

 - What is the annual report Operating Review?

-- Which Financial Statements and Notes are always presented in the Annual Report?
+- Which Financial Statements and Notes always appear in the annual report?

-- What is the required Auditor's Statement and why is it presented in the Annual Report?
+- What is the auditor's statement and why is it mandatory in the annual report?

-- Three margins, Gross margin, Operating margin, and Net profit margin: See Margin.
+- Three margins: Gross margin, Operating margin, and Net profit margin.